abhiamishra/ggshakeR/README.md

 devtools::install_github("abhiamishra/ggshakeR")
 ```

-Now the library is installed but it’s not in your session just yet\!
+Now the library is installed but it’s not in your session just yet!
+When
-When a package is in a session means you can actually use the package:
+a package is in a session means you can actually use the package:

 ``` r
 library(ggshakeR)
 ```

-And that’s it you’re done\!
+And that’s it you’re done!

-We hope you have fun\!
+We hope you have fun!

 ## Helpful Links

 Here are some helpful links to get you started with the package:

 -   [Guide To Pitch
     Plots](https://abhiamishra.github.io/ggshakeR/articles/Guide_to_Pitch_Plots.html)
 -   [Guide To Expected
     Threat](https://abhiamishra.github.io/ggshakeR/articles/Guide_to_Exp_Threat.html)
 -   [Guide To Pizza
     Plots](https://abhiamishra.github.io/ggshakeR/articles/Guide_to_PizzaPlots.html)

 # Credit